Shippable/docs/sources/platform/tutorial/workflow/crud-resource.md

     namespace: "${NAMESPACE}"
 ```

-Now, when you use this resource in a job, Shippable will automatically attempt to fill in your placeholder with a value from the environment.
+When you use this resource in a job, Shippable will automatically attempt to fill in your placeholder with a value from the environment.
 These environment values can be set and controlled using a [params resource](/platform/workflow/resource/params/#resource-templating).
-This allows you to repurpose the same resource across multiple environments by simply changing the environment that the resource is used in.
+This allows you to reuse the same resource across multiple environments with attributes specific to each environment.
 The params resource is not required.
-Shippable adds many variables to the environment based on the combination of job and resources that are present.
+By default, Shippable adds [environment variables](/platform/workflow/job/runsh/#default-environment-variables) based on the current job and its inputs.
 As long as you know the name of the environment variable, you can use it in your templating.

-**Note**: if the variable is not present in the environment, the placeholder will be replaced with emptiness.
+**Note**: The variable must be present in the environment before the templated resource is processed.
+If the variable is not present, the placeholder will be replaced with emptiness.

 <a name="deleting"></a>
 ## Deleting Resources